 Fix hacked YouTube account

-Your account may have been hacked, hijacked, or compromised if you see:
+Your Google Account may have been hacked, hijacked, or compromised if you see:

 - Changes you didn’t make: Your profile picture, descriptions, email settings, or sent messages are different.

-- Uploaded videos that aren't yours: Someone has posted videos as your account.
+- Uploaded videos that aren't yours: Someone has posted videos as your Google Account.
 You may see email notifications about these videos, sometime in relation to penalties or strikes against bad content.

-You can still sign in to your account
+You can still sign in to your Google Account

-For help getting back in to your account:
+For help getting back in to your Google Account: